ArchooD2/early-gang/README.md

 ### part II - setting up the script
 - download the .zip
 - unzip the folder and open config.ini in a text editor
-- fill in these lines from the twitch section
+- fill in each line for each section you plan on using
-  - client id - your client id, you'll find this in part III
-  - access token - your access token, you'll find this in part III
-  - streamer channel name - the name of the twitch channel that isn't yours
-  - your channel name - the name of the your twitch channel
-- if you're using chatPlays.py be sure to change the controller to fit whatever game you're using it for and fill out landmines.txt
+- if you're using chatPlays.py be sure to change the controller to fit whatever game you're using it for
-- once you have all of these filled in you can run the script
+- once you have the config set up can run the script

 ### part III - setting up twitch
 - log into your [dev account](https://dev.twitch.tv/)